 Air Consumption

-home workshops, tire inflation, blowing, spraying small areas 50 to 160 l/min
+home workshops, tire inflation, blowing, small area spraying 50 to 160 l/min

-home workshops, assembly stations, less powerful pneumatic tools, spraying medium-sized areas 100 to 260 l/min
+home workshops, assembly workstations, lower-power pneumatic tools, medium area spraying 100 to 260 l/min

-medium-power pneumatic tools, NC machines with lower consumption, spraying larger areas 260 to 410 l/min
+medium-power pneumatic tools, NC machines with lower consumption, large area spraying 260 to 410 l/min

-professional operations, industrial dryers, NC machines, powerful pneumatic tools 410 to 660 l/min
+professional operations, industrial dryers, NC machines, high-power pneumatic tools 410 to 660 l/min

-The choice of compressor based on air consumption is then guided by the size of the air tank that can be attached to the given device.
+The choice of compressor based on air consumption is then governed by the size of the air receiver that can be attached to the device.

-At the same time, keep in mind that for large intermittent demands (typically when blowing, paint spraying, sandblasting), a large pressure vessel is more suitable.
-To power lines and other applications with constant air consumption, you will need a screw compressor with a smaller air tank.
+Also keep in mind that for large burst demands (typically blowing, spray painting, sandblasting), a large pressure vessel is more suitable.
+For driving assembly lines and other applications with constant air demand, you will need a screw compressor with a smaller air receiver.

-Imagine you are considering buying a piston compressor for your workshop, where your air consumption is 100 l/min, with the following parameters:
+Imagine that for your workshop, where your air consumption is 100 l/min, you are considering purchasing a piston compressor with the following parameters:

 • maximum machine pressure: 10 bar

-How long does full pressurization take?
-We now know that the air tank holds 1,000 liters of air – and at the same time, you know the output is 250 liters per minute.
-The calculation is then simple: 1,000 l / 250 l/min = 4 min
+How long will full pressurization take?
+We now know that 1,000 liters of air fit into the receiver – and you also know the suction rate is 250 liters per minute.
+The calculation is then simple: 1,000 l / 250 l/min = 4 min.

-However, this does not mean that you could immediately consume 1,000 liters of air with the compressor.
-In order to use the device effectively, the compressor must maintain some pressure in the tank.
-If its value drops below a certain level, the compressor switches on again and starts drawing in more air.
+But that doesn't mean you could use 1,000 liters of air immediately.
+To use the device effectively, the compressor must keep some pressure in the vessel.
+If its value drops below a certain level, the compressor turns back on and starts sucking in more air.

 In practice, this cut-in pressure is usually 6.5 bar.
-Most pneumatic tools require a pressure force of 6 bar for their operation.
+Most pneumatic tools require a pressure of 6 bar to function.

-The difference between the maximum (cut-out) pressure of the machine (10 bar) and the cut-in pressure (6.5 bar) is called hysteresis.
-In our case, the hysteresis is therefore 10 bar - 6.5 bar = 3.5 bar.
-With 1,000 liters, 650 liters of air always remain in the tank, and only 350 liters are available for immediate consumption.
+The difference between the maximum (cut-out) pressure (10 bar) and the cut-in pressure (6.5 bar) is called hysteresis.
+In our case, the hysteresis is 10 bar - 6.5 bar = 3.5 bar.
+With 1,000 liters, 650 liters of air always remain in the vessel, and we only have 350 liters available for immediate consumption.

-In practice, however, you usually don't wait until the device replenishes all the consumed air:
+In practice, however, you usually don't wait for the device to refill all the consumed air:

-• First, you turn on the device, wait until it pressurizes, and then in 3.5 minutes, you consume the prepared 350 liters (your working consumption is, as written above, 100 liters per minute, thus: 350 l / 100 l/min = 3.5 min).
+• First, you turn the device on, wait for it to pressurize, and then in 3.5 minutes consume the prepared 350 liters (your operational consumption is, as written above, 100 liters per minute, so: 350 l / 100 l/min = 3.5 min).

-• Then you continue working with the compressor while the device replenishes the consumed air.
-This means that out of the 250 liters the device replenishes per minute, you consume 100 liters in the same time (the effective delivery is therefore 250 l/min - 100 l/min = 150 l/min).
-The consumed 350 liters are thus replenished in 2 minutes and 20 seconds (350 l / 150 l/min = 2.33 min).
+• Then you continue working with the compressor while the device refills the consumed air.
+This means that from the 250 liters the device refills per minute, you consume 100 liters in the same time (effective displacement is therefore 250 l/min - 100 l/min = 150 l/min).
+The 350 liters consumed will therefore be refilled in 2 minutes and 20 seconds (350 l / 150 l/min = 2.33 min).

-With continued air consumption, the compressor again has a 3.5-minute break (does not need to pressurize air and is not running) and then switches on again and pressurizes for 2.33 minutes (is running).
-The entire compressor cycle is therefore 5 minutes and 50 seconds (3.5 min + 2.33 min = 5.88 min).
+With continuing air consumption, the compressor again has a 3.5-minute break (it doesn't have to pressurize air and is not running) and then cuts in again and pressurizes for 2.33 minutes (it is running).
+The total compressor cycle is therefore 5 minutes and 50 seconds (3.5 min + 2.33 min = 5.88 min).

-And since we know from the previous lines that a maximum of 10 starts per hour is recommended for piston compressors, we can purchase the device with an intake of 250 l/min for a workshop with a consumption of 100 l/min.How to correctly calculate the formula when choosing a compressor
+And since we know from the previous lines that for piston compressors max.
+10 starts per hour are recommended, you can purchase a device with 250 l/min suction for a workshop with 100 l/min consumption.How to correctly calculate the formula when choosing a compressor

 3) Compressed air quality

-In standard compressors, due to the presence of lubricants, oil residues get into the compressed air.
-While this is not a major obstacle in workshop and engineering operations, in certain sectors (beer dispensing, food and drug production, healthcare, etc.), there must be no trace of lubricant in the air.
-The specific concentration is determined by the compressed air quality standard ISO 8573-1.
+In conventional compressors, due to the presence of lubricants, oil residues enter the compressed air.
+While this is not a fundamental obstacle in workshop and engineering operations, in certain sectors (beer tapping, food and drug production, healthcare, etc.), not a trace of lubricant must remain in the air.
+The specific concentration is determined by the ISO 8573-1 compressed air quality standard.

-In screw compressors, oil is separated from the compressed air, which then passes through a filter (see article on selecting an air filter).
-There are also screw compressors that do not require oil and are cooled by liquid injection.
+In screw compressors, oil is separated from the compressed air, which then passes through a filter.
+There are also screw compressors that do not need oil and are cooled by liquid injection.

-How to choose a compressor based on usage
+How to choose a compressor based on use

 Piston compressors for craftsmen and small and medium-sized businesses